Preview: The Starling HandbookDaniel Sperl on September 30, 2016

 The goal of the Starling Handbook: to provide you with a one-stop-shop that contains every bit of information a Starling developer needs.
 Whether you are a raw recruit or you have been around since the very first beta — The Starling Handbook should have you covered.

-Alas, I can't offer you the book yet; it's still in the works!
-However, the project is advanced far enough that I can give you a sneak peek.
+Alas, I can’t offer you the book yet; it’s still in the works!
+However, the project has advanced far enough that I can give you a sneak peek.

 Here’s an overview of the main parts of the book:

 Getting Started: An overview of Starling and the technologies it builds upon, as well as the available tools and resources.
 At the end, you will have your first “Hello World” example up and running.

 Topics: Adobe AIR, What is Starling, recommended IDEs, Hello World

 Flappy Starling: In this chapter, we are going to jump (flap?) right into the development of an actual game.
 Along the way, you will get a peek at Starling’s basic concepts.

 Topics: Organizing the code, scrolling, animations, basic physics, collision detection

 Basic Concepts: Starling is built around several basic concepts that are designed to complement and extend each other.
 Together, they provide you with a set of tools that empower you to create any application you can imagine.